eric-haibin-lin/mxnet/docs/how_to/add_sparse_op_in_backend.md

 `kDefaultStorageType` previously), `storage_type_assign()` assigns `dispatch_mode`
 to `kFCompute` and returns true; If the assignment to `out_stype` is not successful, `dispatch_mode` keeps its old value and false is returned.
-- Line 16-19: If `dispatch_mode` is not defined, the input storage type is "csr" and `c` is 0.0, try to assign csr storage to the output storage type and assign `kFComputeEx` to `dispatch_mode`.
+- Lines 16-19: If `dispatch_mode` is not defined, the input storage type is "csr" and `c` is 0.0, try to assign csr storage to the output storage type and assign `kFComputeEx` to `dispatch_mode`.
 - Line 20-22: If `dispatch_mode` is still not defined, infer dense storage for the output